Student Clubs and Organizations in the School of Science, Engineering and Technology

-From student organizations to research opportunities, students have a range of opportunities for personal growth, professional development and leadership.
+From student organizations to research opportunities, students have a range of opportunities for personal growth, professional development and leadership in the School of Science, Engineering and Technology.
+For a full list of student clubs and organizations at St. Mary’s, visit the Student Organizations and Clubs page.

 American Chemical Student Society (ACSS)